16-bit images in PDF output

 IDOMTIFFImage::encode(mako, composite, IOutputStream::createToFile(mako, "render.tif"));

-Currently, Mako will encode IDOMImages
+Currently, Mako encodes IDOMImages

 to 8-bits when writing PDF output, even though the IDOMImage